marcenico/prototype-snake/README.md

 # prototype-snake

-This project is a prototype of the classic game snake. 😊🐍
+This project is a prototype of the classic snake game. 😊🐍